Galician peasant uprising of 1846: Legacy

 Serfdom, with corvée labor, existed in Galicia until 1848, and the 1846 massacre of the Polish szlachta is credited with helping to bring on its demise.
 The destruction of crops during the hostilities was one of the reasons for the ensuing famine.

 For the Polish nobles and reformers, this event was a lesson that class lines are a powerful force, and that peasants cannot be expected to support a cause of independent Poland without education and reform.
-Soon after the uprising had been put down, the Republic of Krakow was abolished and incorporated into Galicia.
-Estimates of the number of lives lost by Polish estate owners and officials range from 1,000 to 2,000.
+Soon after the uprising had been put down, the Free City of Cracow was abolished and incorporated into the Kingdom of Galicia and Lodomeria.
 In Vienna, the result of the Galician slaughter was a sense of complacency as what happened there was taken as evidence that the majority of the Austrian Empire's peoples were loyal to the House of Habsburg.
 The Austrian authorities were thus taken very much by surprise by the Revolutions of 1848 in the Austrian Empire.

 The massacre of the gentry in 1846 was the historical memory that haunted Stanisław Wyspiański's play The Wedding.
 The uprising was also described in the stories "Der Kreisphysikus" and "Jacob Szela" by Marie von Ebner-Eschenbach.